Chad Greene

-Chad Greene is an American musician and scientist at NASA's Jet Propulsion Laboratory, where he specializes in climate science and remote sensing of Earth's glaciers.
-He is known for leading large-scale assessments of ice sheet response to global warming, leading a NASA campaign in Greenland that mapped Camp Century, and for musical collaborations with singer-songwriter Anna Nalick.
+Chad Greene is an American scientist at NASA's Jet Propulsion Laboratory, where he specializes in climate science and remote sensing of Earth's glaciers.
+He is known for leading large-scale assessments of ice sheet response to global warming, leading a NASA campaign in Greenland that mapped Camp Century, Greene is also a musician notable for musical collaborations with singer-songwriter Anna Nalick.

 Early life and education

 Greene attended public school in rural Powhatan, Virginia, where he played drums in jazz and rock bands with James Wallace, who he would continue to collaborate with musically for decades.
 He attended Virginia Commonwealth University, where he played drums in a jazz quartet called the Hot Tubs and received a bachelor's degree in mechanical engineering in 2007 with a minor in mathematics.
 While in college, Greene once cycled over 4200 miles from Florence, Oregon to Kill Devil Hills, North Carolina.

 After graduating college, he moved to Austin, Texas, where he studied underwater acoustics and earned a master's degree in mechanical engineering at The University of Texas at Austin in 2010.
 On an expedition aboard the USCG Polar Sea icebreaker ship in the Beaufort Sea while conducting his masters research in 2009, he developed an interest in arctic fieldwork.
 In 2011 he began graduate studies in geological sciences and worked at the University of Texas Institute for Geophysics, where he conducted multiple field campaigns in Antarctica and wrote a doctoral thesis on the stability of ice shelves in East Antarctica.
 In 2017 he received a Ph.D. in geological sciences from The University of Texas at Austin.
 He completed a postdoctoral research fellowship at Jet Propulsion Laboratory in 2023.